Saturday, 25 October 2025

 DAERA Begins £250m Payment Scheme for Northern Ireland Farmers

-Openfolde Celebrates 200 Years, DAERA Begins £250m Payment Scheme, Green Horizons Magazine
+Openfolde Celebrates 200 Years, DAERA Begins £250m Payment Scheme, Farming with Nature Transition Scheme, Green Horizons Magazine

 DAERA Begins £250 Million Payment Rollout to NI Farmers Under New Sustainability Programme